ditto’s keep safe adventure

 PERSONAL SAFETY EDUCATION for early learning to year 3

 Children can begin learning valuable lessons to help keep them safe from as young as 2-3 years old.
 Providing age-appropriate information around body ownership and the right to be safe from an early age allows for these messages to become part of the child’s everyday language and helps to build self-esteem and resilience in children.
-Read on for more information about Bravehearts’ personal safety program for young children, Ditto’s Keep Safe Adventure Show, and supporting resource pack, Ditto in a Box.
+Read on for more information about Bravehearts’ personal safety program for young children, Ditto’s Keep Safe Adventure Show.

 incursion for childcare centres and primary schools